teroyks/knowledge/unix/README.md

 - hostname -> IP mappings are in `/etc/hosts`
 - look into `/etc/resolv.conf` for DNS settings (on macOS that is not used but points to the right command)

+### Fix /etc/hosts

+If `/etc/hosts` does not seem to work, the file format might be corrupted.
+Some things to check:

+- file format should be us-ascii (`file -I /etc/hosts`), with Unix line breaks
+- file permissions should be `0644`, and the owner `root`

 ## Just Because

 These things probably aren’t all that useful, but I’ve written them down just in case someone wants them for inspiration.